pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2024-02-16-avocado-toast.markdown

 - everything but the bagel
 - everything bagel
 - vic
 Description: Avocados were on sale at my grocery store, so now I'm officially a hipster.
-This <a href="/misc/fruit#avocado">avocado</a> toast is simple, healthy, and can be topped with different vegetables such as tomatoes or roasted peppers to make it even better.
+This <a href="/misc/fruit#avocado">avocado</a> toast is simple, healthy, and can be topped with different <a href="/misc/veggies">vegetables</a> such as <a href="/misc/veggies#tomato">tomatoes</a> or roasted <a href="/misc/veggies#pepper">peppers</a> to make it even better.
 It comes together in the time it takes to toast the bread, and will leave you full and feeling great.
 This goes great on a slice of my <a href="ww-bread">100% Whole Wheat Bread</a>
 Instructions:
 - In a toaster or air fryer, toast your bread to your liking